Fort Collins Police Target Cruisers Vandalizing Property, Rolling Coal

 Burned-out tail lights and other minor issues are often dismissed through warnings.
 However, Fort Collins police quickly transitioned away from warnings and toward citations for those causing significant disruptions.

 “We are looking for the behavior that is going to get somebody hurt, put somebody in danger, or be very disruptive to people doing things you would do on a Friday or Saturday night.
-Having dinner, walking around and enjoying the evening,” Bendzsa told CBS4’s Dillon Thomas.READ MORE: Hope House Stolen Van Recovered, Found With Drugs Inside
+Having dinner, walking around and enjoying the evening,” Bendzsa told CBS4’s Dillon Thomas.READ MORE: Barry Morphew Hearing: Testimony Continues To Focus On Tranquilizer Dart

 Directly in front of an officer, one man drove up and over a landscaped area of a shopping center.
 As he accelerated over the grass and onto the main road the grass and mud from the property was thrown dozens of feet.
 Deep tire marks were left on the property.